piscab/Advanced-Lane-Finding/README.md

 ### Discussion

->#1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+>Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Advanced line finding is quite complex and there are a lot of micro-issues to solve.